-Recognizing the need to provide talented high school students with options for advanced study, the University System of Georgia (USG) formed a Dual Enrollment program, Move On When Ready (MOWR), that allows qualifying high school students to enroll in USG colleges and universities and to receive college credits while completing their high school graduation requirements.
-As a MOWR student you will pay no fees for tuition or books to take courses at Armstrong.
+Recognizing the need to provide talented high school students with options for advanced study, the University System of Georgia (USG) formed the Dual Enrollment program that allows qualifying high school students to enroll in USG colleges and universities and to receive college credits while completing their high school graduation requirements.
+As a Dual Enrollment student, you will pay no fees for tuition or books to take courses at Armstrong.
 You will only pay minimal fees such as lab fees or parking fees.
 Students who begin in their sophomore or junior year may be able to complete an associates degree at the same time they graduate from high school.

 We in Armstrong's Office of Academic Advisement lead the campus in enthusiastic support of this program, welcoming these students onto our campus.
 We provide information sessions and conduct advisement for all Dual Enrollment students during their time here.
 Check out the links to the left for specific information on the dual enrollment programs offered at Armstrong.

 Frequently Asked Questions

 - Is it true that a 3-4 credit hour course at Armstrong is now equivalent to 1 Carnegie Unit at my high school?

 Yes, beginning in the fall 2010 semester a 3-4 credit hour course now equals 1 Carnegie Unit.
 This means that for each 3-4 credit hour course you complete at Armstrong, you will fulfill 1 unit at the high school.

 - Does being involved in Dual Enrollment mean I am an Armstrong Student?
 Do I get an Armstrong student ID?